Great for mesh Wi-Fi

 Wiregazer

-Wiregazer shows the separate Wi-Fi points hiding behind one Wi-Fi name, so you can choose the one you want and compare which one is stronger, cleaner, and less crowded.
+Wiregazer shows the separate Wi-Fi points hiding behind one Wi-Fi name, so you can choose the one you want, compare which one is stronger, cleaner, and less crowded, and let it reconnect to your main point automatically with a backup ready if that one drops out.

 Why it exists